 There are exceptions to these rules.
 Some deeper drawer bars have the coupling mounted underneath which greatly improves the clearance.
 There are some cases where ground clearance may need to be weighted up against draw bar clearance, although in these cases we suggest prioritizing draw bar clearance – you can always remove your bars to get up a steep gutter – for example.
 We suggest following the above 4 and 6 inch rule whenever purchasing a new kit.

-10 inch alloy draw bars present their own challenge.
-We suggest sending in an image of the draw bars either to ourselves, or Hayman Reese for advice.
-This is because alloy draw bars can vary in width along their length, with depth often doubling a third of the way back toward the caravan.
+Some draw bars taper along there length, making it difficult to determine the correct kit to use.
+In this case we suggest sending in an image of the draw bars either to ourselves, or Hayman Reese for advice.
+This is most common with alloy draw bars which can vary in depth along their length, with depth often doubling a third of the way back toward the caravan.
 So don’t hesitate to get in touch with us about alloy draw bars.

 4. Measure draw bar length